Letter Grade Designations

 Incomplete - This grade may be given when requested by the student and approved by instructor.
 A grade of I is appropriate when the student (a) has already completed a majority of work for the course, (b) is unable to finish the remaining coursework, and (c) is able to complete the coursework with no additional instruction.

-PLEASE NOTE: Student must complete work in the quarter following the quarter in which the I is given (not including the Summer Quarter); a one quarter extension may be granted in certain unusual circumstances, at the instructor’s discretion.
+PLEASE NOTE: Student must complete work by the end of the following term in which the I is given (not including the Summer Term); a one term extension may be granted in certain unusual circumstances, at the instructor’s discretion.

 • Student receives grade based on previously completed coursework and contracted work if that work is submitted by contract date.